Piha Surf

 Get lessons from locals.

 Independent instructors — A handful of qualified local instructors operate one-on-one outside the named schools.
-The right answer if you want a fully private lesson or you've been recommended a specific instructor by someone you trust.
+The right answer if you want a fully private lesson or you've been recommended to a specific instructor by someone you trust.

 Previous